Diana Easton, MPAS, PA-C

 Dr. Sauls teaches Dermatology, Medical Anthropology & Diversity, Medical Terminology and Urology, and co-teaches physical diagnosis lab in the didactic phase of the program.
 She is the web manager and media developer for the King's College PA program web page.
 She is a Distinguished Fellow of the AAPA, a member of PAEA and PSPA.
 She is an American Heart Association BLS instructor and is on the Board of Directors of Domestic Violence Service Center in Wilkes-Barre PA where she is board secretaryand also serves as the chair of their strategic planning committee.

-She is currently a part-time member of the clinical faculty at King's college providing evaluation and monitoring during the clinical year of the program.
-She also assists with Physical Diagnosis lab, clinical skills testing and OSCEs during the didactic phase of the program.
+She is a part-time member of the Clinical Faculty, providing evaluation and monitoring of students during the clinical phase of the program.
+She also assists with physical diagnosis labs, clinical skills testing and OSCEs during the didactic phase of the program.

 She is a member of PAEA and PSPA where she was a regional representative for two years.

 Mrs. Steinruck graduated from the Pennsylvania College of Technology's Physician Assistant Program in 1999.
 She received her Bachelor of Science Degree in Psychology from Arizona State University in 1995.

 Mrs. Steinruck practiced as a Physician Assistant in the field of Hematology and Oncology prior to coming to King's in 2005.
 She is a part-time member of the Clinical Faculty, providing evaluation and monitoring of the students during the clinical year of the program.
 She also assists with Physical Diagnosis Lab, Clinical Skills Testing, OSCEs and Observations during the didactic phase of the program.

 Mrs. Steinruck is a member of the AAPA and PAEA.